 Of the 73 known criminal convictions of alleged Tabligh Jamaat adherents since the beginning of 2015 to punish them for exercising freedom of religion or belief, 52 were given prison terms while 21 were given restricted freedom sentences.
 In the most recent known case, in July 2018 a judge in Aktobe Region punished seven Muslims with restricted freedom sentences of one to three years for holding religious meetings which the prosecution argued were "extremist".

-The seven Muslims given restricted freedom sentences in Aktobe Region in July 2018 are among those recently added to the financial blacklist (see below).
+The seven Muslims given restricted freedom sentences in Aktobe Region in July 2018 are among those recently added to the Financial Monitoring Committee List of those whose bank accounts are blocked (see below).

 Two men from Atyrau arrested in an apparent attempt to pressure them to give testimony against Murat Bakrayev, a Muslim Kazakhstan's authorities are trying to extradite from Germany, were convicted in December 2018.
 An Atyrau court gave Erzhan Sharmukhambetov and Ermek Kuanshaliyev restricted freedom terms of three and a half years each.
 Prosecutor Marat Khabibullin refused to discuss the cases with Forum 18 (see below).

 Akmola Regional Court went ahead with an appeal hearing in the case of another jailed Muslim Dadash Mazhenov on 30 January, despite his decision to withdraw his appeal.
 The Regional Court left his jail term of seven years and eight months unchanged (see below).